Holiday Special

 5. Prepare for Professional Help

-If you’re able, record drive serial numbers and their current slot positions.
+• If possible, record drive serial numbers and their current slot positions.

 Warning: DIY Fixes Usually Make Things Worse